 People

-Nikita joined Greenwood Roche in 2019 as a graduate from University of Canterbury.She assists in a...
+Michael joined Greenwood Roche in 2019 after gaining a range of experience in full service...

 Michelle joined Greenwood Roche in 2023 after working as a property and commercial lawyer for...